 The colonne Lienard

-Ask your guide to show you where Nelson Mandela, Indira Gandhi, Francois Mitterrand and British royals have planted trees.
+Ask your tour guide to show you where Nelson Mandela, Indira Gandhi, Francois Mitterrand and British royals have planted trees.

 They were later introduced to the botanical garden in Mauritius by the director a Mr O’connor in 1927.

 Their diameter can reach 3 meters!
 They give birth to a white flower which turns pink/violet the following day.
 The flower sinks to the bottom of the pond on the third day.
 It will develop into a seed capsule containing about 500 seeds.

 Giant waterlilies - a favourite attraction